markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 ## Selection: Running Apps with Containers (Docker)

- in section eleven.
+- Intro to containers and Docker
+- Installing Docker
+- Creating an API App Dickerfile
+- Building and Running a Docker container
+- Releasing to Heroku utilizing Docker

-You will learn how to containerized your application using Docker.
+ in section eleven, yoou will learn how to containerized your application using Docker.

 You will learn about containers and about Docker.